Financial-Times/uuid-utils-go/README.md

 This ia a library containing UUID generation and validation used in UPP's Golang services.

-There are 3 categories of operations offered (check examples at the bottom):
+#### What methods should you use?

-- deriving an UUID from another UUID (and reverting): in deriveUUID.go
+1. Generating an UUID based on another UUID: methods in deriveUUID.go

-- generating an UUID from a random string: in generateUUID.go
+2. Generating an UUID from an random string (V3 version, i.e. using MD5 hashing): methods in generateV3UUID.go

+3. Generating an UUID from an URL (V5 version, i.e. using SHA1 hashing): methods in generateV5UUID.go

-- validating an UUID: in uuidValidation.go
+4. Validating an UUID: methods in uuidValidation.go

-Note: this library also contains methods that replicate java.util.UUID class (in uuid.go), which also offers a method to generate UUID (i.e. NewNameUUIDFromBytes) that uses the old V3 UUID implementation, instead of V5, so it is advised not to use it if possible (use the method NewV5UUIDFrom).
+Note: this library also contains methods that replicate java.util.UUID class (in uuid.go), for cases where it's already in use.

 ## Installation: